AriFordsham/GHCWiki/building/getting-the-sources.md

   ```

-Instead, follow the following steps:
+On MacOS X this can be [worked around using filesystem tricks](building/mac-osx#case-insensitivity).
+A way to  work around the problem on any system is to follow the following steps:

 1. Download a complete bundle of the required repositories first, using your browser rather than darcs.
 These bundles are on [ http://darcs.haskell.org/](http://darcs.haskell.org/) usually in three files of the form